cockroachdb/docs/v1.0/start-a-local-cluster.md

 ## Step 5.
 Stop the cluster

-Once you're done with your test cluster, switch to the terminal running the first node and press **CTRL + C** to stop the node.
+Once you're done with your test cluster, switch to the terminal running the first node and press **CTRL-C** to stop the node.

 At this point, with 2 nodes still online, the cluster remains operational because a majority of replicas are available.
 To verify that the cluster has tolerated this "failure", connect the built-in SQL shell to nodes 2 or 3.
 You can do this in the same terminal or in a new terminal.